-While there are some people (may their kind increase) who will simply send an organization money or offer money without being asked, there are not enough of them to build a donor base around.
-Most people will not think to give you money unless you make your needs known.
-This is not because they are cheap or self-centered; it is because most people have no idea how much it costs to run a chapter or council, or how your chapter or council gets money.
+As a general rule, most people will not think to give you money unless you make your chapter or council needs known.
+Your members and supporters may not know how much it costs to run a chapter or council or even understand how your chapter or council gets money.
 If you do not ask them, they will simply assume you are getting the money somewhere.